 For Wine: Cafayate, Argentina

-It’s no shocker that Argentina is a top destination for wine connoisseurs, but we’re not just talking about Mendoza.
-Despite its small-town feel, Cafayate is a booming wine region due to the microclimate and fertile soil.
-As soon as you enter the central plaza, you know that you’ve arrived somewhere special.
-There are some bodegas (otherwise known as wineries) located within walking distance, with many more a short car ride away.
-Even if you can’t afford an expensive hotel, you can still enjoy the view.
-Head to Piatelli Vineyards for lunch and overlook the valley or opt for a wine tasting on the outdoor courtyard at Bodega el Esteco, a former 17th-century estate.
+It's no shocker that Argentina is a top destination for wine connoisseurs, but we're not just talking about Mendoza.
+Despite its small-town feel, Cafayate is a booming wine region due to its microclimate and fertile soil.
+As soon as you enter the central plaza, you know that you've arrived somewhere special.
+Some bodegas (otherwise known as wineries) are located within walking distance, with many more a short car ride away.
+Even if you can't afford an expensive hotel, you can still enjoy the view.
+Head to Piattelli Vineyards for lunch and overlook the valley, or opt for a wine tasting on the outdoor courtyard at Bodega el Esteco, a former 17th-century estate.

 For Architecture: Montevideo, Uruguay

 Montevideo's proximity to Argentina is both a pro and a con for Uruguay's capital.
 It's a perk because it's a quick journey from Buenos Aires, but unfortunately, many travelers choose one or the other, and thus, Montevideo goes undetected.
 The city is kind of a one-stop-shop for history, landscape, and architecture.
 In addition to a historic city center, there are 14 miles of beaches lining the coast.
 On the flip side, there are many buildings boasting Art Deco and Art Nouveau architectural styles, providing a sharp contrast to the restaurants and shops along the seafront.
 This is the perfect city to people watch, whether from land or sea.